An Interview With Team WAG Member Birna Blöndal Sveinsdóttir

 Q: Why did you decide to join Team WAG?

 A: I had known about WAG for a while.
 I saw Katrin Tanja Davíðsdóttir's AMAZING performance at the games and read about how proper nutrition can really make all the difference for athletes.

 At first, I thought that it wasn't for me, not really seeing myself as an elite athlete that should be taking nutrition so seriously.

 Then last summer I injured my back.
 I had an L5 disc herniation, which totally messed up my training.
 I couldn't follow my training program and I was going through a pretty rough time mentally.
 I didn't have the motivation to train but I knew I had to do something to get me motivated again.

 The first weeks after getting injured I lost a lot of weight, mostly due to loss of muscle mass.
 So I decided to take the step and sign up for WAG.
 I really wanted to see how really dialing in my nutrition would affect my recovery.
 And I was hoping it would help me hold on to some muscle.

 Q: Was there anything about the program that surprised you?

 A: Yes, definitely!
 I was surprised by how easy it was.
 I thought that weighing and measuring everything I ate would be really hard.
 But I loved every step of the process of learning what my body really needed and how proper nutrition plays a huge role in performance, training and recovery.

 Q: As an athlete, your training schedule is intense and varied.
 How have you managed to stay on track while balancing all of your commitments?

 A: My training schedule is intense and balancing life, work and training is hard.
-I have a family and a full time job so that definitely makes it even harder to follow an intense training program.
-But being in control of my nutrition actually makes life easier and really forces me to at least to try to be organized.
+I have a family and a full-time job so that definitely makes it even harder to follow an intense training program.
+But being in control of my nutrition actually makes life easier and really forces me to at least try to be organized.